wisemax-sre/autoitinst/README.md

  and forticlientVPN config.

- also some old autoit scripts for Matlab install/uninstall.
+ also some old autoit scripts for unatended Matlab install/uninstall.

  Script for unatended Download and installation of 4 apps at Windows
 -------------------------------------------------------------------------